MISS NORTH STAR'S TEEN

 Talent: HERStory

-Community Service Initiative: Defend Innocence: Child Sexual Abuse Awareness Director: Kara Super-Peterson Email: Kara Super-Peterson Next Competition Date: TBA Open and held with Miss North Star and Miss Glacial Waters competition |
+Community Service Initiative: Defend Innocence: Teens Taking A Stand Director: Kara Super-Peterson Email: Kara Super-Peterson Next Competition Date: August 2, 2026 Open and held with Miss North Star and Miss Glacial Waters competition |